 Those first vistas laid bare the audacity of our plans: to walk across this awesome chasm in one push, on a 21-mile, nearly 11,000-vertical-foot, rim-to-rim dayhike.

-I visited the Grand Canyon in mid-October—one of the two brief windows annually that offer ideal weather for this adventure—with my wife, Penny Beach, and our friends David and Kathleen Ports, to attempt what has become possibly the most coveted grail for avid and very fit hikers and trail runners.
+On a visit to the Grand Canyon in mid-October—one of the two brief windows annually that offer ideal weather for this adventure—my wife, Penny, joined by our friends David and Kathleen Ports, made what has become possibly the most coveted grail for avid and very fit hikers and trail runners.
 A rim-to-rim hike traverses one of the most inspiring, rugged, vast, vertiginous, arid, and unforgiving landscapes in America.
 And that’s just a short list of the applicable adjectives.

 It’s unquestionably one of the most beautiful dayhikes in the country.
 The Grand Canyon’s severe verticality and desert climate create a landscape where seemingly endless views accompany you almost every step of the way.
 In the canyon’s bottom, or Inner Gorge, instead of looking out over an infinite maze of canyons sprawling for miles, you pass through a more intimate environment.
 Rim-to-rim hikers follow the North Kaibab Trail’s winding course through lower Bright Angel Canyon, walking along a lively creek, between close, dark rock walls that shoot straight up for hundreds of feet on both sides.